-What makes a language a language?
+What makes a language?
 Is a dialect a lesser form of a language?
-A dialect is essentially a language that has not been awarded the prestigious title of a language.
-What’s the difference between a dialect and language?
+You can say it really is essentially a language that has not been awarded this prestigious title.
+What’s the difference between these two?

-Languages are afforded more prestige than a dialect because they are given a title, a nation and a canon of literature that give it its elite status as a language.
+Languages are afforded more prestige than a dialect because they are given a title, a nation and a canon of literature that give it its elite status.
 But is a dialect not a language?

 Dialects can be defined as different varieties of the same language that have evolved over time and in different geographical locations.
 For example, Italian, French and Spanish were once dialects of Latin, but over centuries have evolved into their own languages and in turn, have spawned their own dialects, some of which have become languages.

-Similarly, Swedish, Danish and Norwegian are considered different languages because they are the national languages of different countries (which they share a name with).
-However, a Swede, Dane and Norwegian could converse with each other in their own languages and understand one another.
-So, are they each speaking a dialect of the same language or a different language?
-Well, it depends on how you look at language.
+Similarly, Swedish, Danish and Norwegian are considered different, because they are the national languages of different countries (which they share a name with).
+However, a Swede, Dane and Norwegian could converse with each other and understand one another.
+So, are they each speaking a dialect of the same language or a different one?
+Well, it depends on how you look at it.
 In the case of Scandinavia, languages are delineated along national lines, not in terms of mutual intelligibility.

 In the case of Serbia, Croatia, Montenegro, Bosnia and Herzegovina, the five countries that emerged out of the dissolution of the former Yugoslavia, variants of Serbo-Croatian, the language of Yugoslavia, became distinct national languages that the newly born nations identified themselves under.
-Some linguists assert that the difference between these dialects-cum-languages is less than the differences between variations of English.
+Some linguists assert that the difference between them is less than the differences between variations of English.
 However, such cases, the elevation of dialects to languages are less about intelligibility are more about the politics of national identity.
-A good example of the latter scenario was the public outcry over Cantonese being a dialect of Chinese but not recognised by Hong Kong as an official language.
+A good example of the latter scenario was the public outcry over Cantonese being a dialect of Chinese but not recognized by Hong Kong as official.

-So, what’s the difference between a dialect and language?
-Generally, a language is written as well as spoken, while a dialect is just spoken until it is promoted to the status of language usually for political purposes.
-When a dialect becomes a national language, it then becomes codified into that nation’s literary tradition and acts as an identifier or national identity.
+So, what’s the difference between these two?
+Generally, a language is written as well as spoken, while a dialect is just spoken until it is promoted to the elite status usually for political purposes.
+When it becomes a national language, it then becomes codified into that nation’s literary tradition and acts as an identifier or national identity.